 Introduction

-Introduction to PLINK
+The PLINK toolset

 PLINK is a free, open-source whole genome association analysis toolset, designed to perform a range of basic, large-scale analyses in a computationally efficient manner.

-The focus of PLINK is purely on analysis of genotype/phenotype data, plink is being developed by Shaun Purcell whilst at the center for Human Genetic Research(CHGR), Massachusetts General Hospital (MGH), and the Broad Institute of Harvard & MIT.
+The focus of PLINK is purely on analysis of genotype/phenotype data.
+PLINK is being developed by Shaun Purcell which is at the center for Human Genetic Research(CHGR), Massachusetts General Hospital (MGH), and the Broad Institute of Harvard & MIT.

-We use plink in order to manipulate our initial data files and export data files we can read in order to continue our analysis .
+We use PLINK in order to manipulate our initial data files and export data files we can read in order to continue our analysis .

 Data